-- Share the Design Story and Challenge orally with the students (provided in teacher pages).
+- Share the Design Story and Challenge orally with the students (provided in the teacher pages).
 This story provides the context and motivation for trying to accomplish the challenge.
-This is the ASK phase of the Engineering Design Process. - Put the students in teams of 3 around the room try to separate the teams so they are not working "on top" of one another. - Place building materials (not the glue, tape, or scissors) in the middle of each team's area. - Hand out the Detector or Instrument Table of Uses and Weights worksheet and the Satellite IMAGINE and PLAN Worksheet (1 of each of these worksheets per team) - Let the challenge begin Encourage them to IMAGINE and PLAN before building.
-Do not hand out the scissors, tape or glue until this section is completed.
-Ask them to use their worksheets to capture their design ideas.
+This is the ASK phase of the Engineering Design Process. - Put the students in teams of 3 around the room try to separate the teams so they are not working "on top" of one another. - Place building materials (with the exception of glue, tape and scissors), in a bag, in the middle of each team's area. - Hand out the Detector or Instrument Table of Uses and Weights worksheet and the Satellite IMAGINE and PLAN Worksheet (1 of each of these worksheets per team) - Let the challenge begin Encourage them to IMAGINE and PLAN before building.
+Do not hand out the scissors, tape or glue for 7-10 minutes.
+Ask them to use their worksheets to sketch their design ideas.